attilaoroszdev/lazyadmin/src/res/usage-guide.md

 ## **Capacity**

-The downloaded version, of Lazy Admin is already set to have 6 tabs, fi5ve of which are free to use (6th is reserved, but it does not have to be), each holding up to 9 entries.
+The downloaded version, of Lazy Admin is already set to have 6 tabs, 5 of which are free to use (6th is reserved, but it does not have to be), each holding up to 9 entries.
 That makes the maximum capacity of the main menu alone 45 commands or functions.
 (Or 51 if you override the setup tab).

 You can also use sub-menus, if you like, each could hold up to nine entries with the default settings.
 This means, with 5 main menu tabs, each holding 9 sub-menus, which in turn hold 9 sub-menu entries each, theoretically your total number or entries would be 405 (or 459 without the setup)

 If that is not enough, you can add up to 9 tabs, if you use short enough names.
 Unfortunately, you cannot add more than 9 entries per tab as of now.
-(This limitation is due to how Lazy Admin handles menu function aliases (single digits are only accepted at the moment)).
+(This limitation is due to how Lazy Admin handles menu function aliases (single digits are only accepted at the moment).

 Thus, the maximum capacity assuming 9 tabs, each with 9 menus that hold 9 sub-menus, is 9x9x9=729 entries.
 Now, if you have 729 commands or scripts and you are still short on space, you already are having serious issues...